KelvinHere/Yoga_Milestone_4/README.md

 ### Instructor Admin page

-This page will let the instructor view lessons they have created and also create new lessons.
+Through tabs the instructor can view lessons they have created and also create new lessons.
 Each lesson will be displayed as a card with extra information such as how many students have bought or are subscribed to it.
+Sales will show in date order, newest first all sales the instructor has made, and the amount they will receive after the sites cut.
+Support will have the current sites email link

 - **Functionality**
 - lessons are sorted by date added, newest first
     - 'Edit' button allows user to edit a lesson
     - 'Delete' button allows an instructor to delete a lesson as long as no one has bought it
     - 'Create lesson' allows an instructor to make a new lesson
+- Sales displays all sales this instructor has made
+- Support displays the current sites email
 - **Responsiveness**
 - On small screens the lesson card is vertically stacked with a small profile image
 - Larger screens the card is layed out horizontally with a larger profile image
+- The sales div re-orders for easier viewing over screen sizes

 ### Lessons page